Sign inStart your trial

 Get this wrong in either direction and it costs you: too many approval steps and you’ve replicated the manual work you were trying to escape; too few and you’ve handed control of your client relationships to a probabilistic system with no safety net.

-Here's a practical framework for thinking about where the line should be, with ten concrete examples to make it tangible.
+Here’s a practical framework for deciding where human-in-the-loop checkpoints belong, with ten concrete examples to make it tangible.

 Two variables that determine the answer